 Verse 6: "When Jesus said to them, "I am he," they drew back and fell to the ground."

 Although it may seem that Jesus is just acknowledging that He is Jesus from Nazareth, this Scripture another one of the great "I AM" statements that Jesus used to identify His Deity, as "God the Son."

 This would explain why His Words had such an impact on the troops.
-The mighty Roman Soldiers, and the highly trained temple guards fell to the ground from the mighty power unleashed by His Words.
+The mighty Roman Soldiers and the highly trained temple guards fell to the ground from the power unleashed by His Words.
 We aren't told that Judas was among those who fell.